espressomd/espresso/doc/sphinx/system_setup.rst

 the current value of the Boltzmann constant.
-Therefore, when specifying the temperature of a thermostat, you actually do not define the temperature, but the value of the thermal energy :math:`k_B T` in the current unit system (see the discussion on units, Section [sec:units]).
+Therefore, when specifying the temperature of a thermostat, you actually do not define the temperature, but the value of the thermal energy :math:`k_B T` in the current unit system (see the discussion on units, Section :ref:`On units`).

 Note that there are three different types of noise which can be used in
 |es|.
 The one used typically in simulations is flat noise with the correct